9 Bad Cell Phone Battery Symptoms to Be Addressed Immediately

 How can I boost the battery of my phone?

-To improve the health of your phone’s battery, keep it charged, don’t allow it entirely drain, deactivate location services, update your mobile applications, avoid using 3D or bright wallpapers, and reduce the brightness of the phone’s screen.
+To improve the health of your phone’s battery, keep it charged, don’t allow it to entirely drain, deactivate location services, update your mobile applications, avoid using 3D or bright wallpapers, and reduce the brightness of the phone’s screen.

 How long does the Android phone’s battery last?